 Seriously, these are not just the best pork chops I’ve ever made in a slow cooker, these are some of the best pork chops I’ve ever had in my life!
 The flavor, the texture, all so good and so easy to make.
 Just follow these 5 simple steps to pork chop perfection!

 1. Cook the onions and garlic.
-We want to start this recipe by giving the onions a quick caramelization on the stove.
 This will bring out the sweet flavor of the onion and give them a great texture.

 2. Sear the pork chops.
 Searing meat prior to adding it to a slow cooker caramelizes the outside of the meat for a richer, more flavorful finished product.

 3. Add the liquid and seasoning to the slow cooker.
-For perfectly juicy, flavorful pork chops, we’re now going to pour beef broth, Worcestershire sauce and fresh thyme into the slow cooker.
-The pork will not only cook in this liquid, but it will also become the base for our gravy later.
+For perfectly juicy, flavorful pork chops, add beef broth, Worcestershire sauce and fresh thyme into the slow cooker.

 4. Slow cook the pork chops.
 Cover and cook the pork chops on high for 3-4 hours, or on low for 6-8 hours.

 5. Prepare the gravy.
-Using the liquid that the pork chops have cooked in, we’re going to make our gravy right in the slow cooker!
+Using the liquid that the pork chops have cooked in, we’re going to make our gravy right in the slow cooker by adding a corn starch slurry and cooking it on high until the gravy thickens.

 two pork chops stacked on top of each other on plate with mashed potatoes